 Registration requires periodic renewal.

-It is a formal tracking system and does not provide any legal protection or exclusive rights.
+Name registration is a regular tracking method and does not offer legal protection or exclusive rights.

 Protection is the function of a registered Trade Mark.

-In common with copyright law, registered trade marks extend legal protection and certain exclusive commercial rights.
+In common with copyright law, registered Trade Marks extend legal protection to the holder, and certain exclusive commercial rights.

-A distinctive Trade mark, limited only by your imagination, can provide ready recognition of your goods, and or services and sets you apart from others in your field of business.
+A distinctive Trade Mark, limited only by your Imagination, can provide agreeable recognition of your goods, and or services, and sets you apart from others in your field of business.

-To gain legal protection and exclusive rights, trade marks are registered for an initial set period with renewal options.
-But a trade mark must be active or it's registration lapses and it may be claimed, along with any accrued benefits, such as goodwill, by another entity.
+To gain legal protection, and exclusive rights, Trade Marks are initially registered for a certain period, with renewal options.
+But a trade mark must be active, or it's registration lapses, and it may be claimed, along with any accrued benefits, such as Goodwill, by another entity.

-A cost effective and time saving calculated risk alternative, compared to the complex and demanding process of patent application, trade secrets offer an exciting option where applicable.
+A cost effective, time saving, admittedly calculated risk alternative, compared to the complex and demanding process of a Patent Application, Trade Secrets offer an exciting option where applicable.

-Coca-Cola is one of the best examples of the effective implementation of trade secrets.
+Coca-Cola is one of the best examples of the effective implementation of a Trade Secret.
 This venerable company possesses uncomplicated product formulas and watertight confidentiality agreements with the minimum number of people.